qwenballard/avatar/README.md

 ## Why this website?

 ## Tech Stack
+Currently built in React, Typescript, Chakra-UI.

+Will plan to potentially use Node.js, Apollo GraphQL, redux, etc.

 ## Things to do:
+- [ ] get rid of unnecessary curly brackets throughout application (.ie { })
+- [x] implement super basic error handling for avatar pages when you can't retrieve data
+- [ ] refactor error handling and create custom component for ui-core
+- [ ] implement unit tests
 - [ ] implement storybook
-- [ ] implement error handling for avatar pages when you can't retrieve data
-- [ ] implement unit tests
 - [ ] setup other client-side routes (ie. nations, characters, etc.)
 - [ ] refactor avatars route and components (build out ui-core)
-- [ ] add backend server and refactor to be monolith
+- [ ] add backend Node.js server and refactor to be monolith or microservice (if microservice, dockerize containers for frontend and backend)
-- [ ] dockerize containers for frontend and backend
+- [ ] deploy dockerized containers to Heroku
-- [ ] Implement search bar functionality on home page
+~~- [ ] Implement search bar functionality on home page~~
-- [ ] deploy dockerized containers